Skip to content

 4. Depending upon the industry type the no of monitoring stations and monitoring frequency shall be stated by concerned industrial units in consultation with relevant State Pollution Control Board.

-Stack monitoring equipment and testing procedure according to CPCB Guidelines
+Stack monitoring equipment and Testing procedure according to CPCB Guidelines

 Stack sampling is conducted by diverting a part of the gas stream through a sampling train which includes the following basic components;